wbarfuss/csm-of-hei/README.md

 Scholarly writing practices, such as citations and cross-references, are facilitated by [Quarto](https://quarto.org), a powerful scientific and technical publishing system.
 Quarto also allows you to view these lecture notes in various formats, such as HTML and PDF.

+### Rendering the lecture notes

-Assuming you have installed the [Quarto CLI](https://quarto.org/docs/get-started/), you can render these lecture notes by running the following command in the terminal:
+Assuming you have installed the [Quarto CLI](https://quarto.org/docs/get-started/) and cloned or copied the [repository](https://github.com/wbarfuss/csm-of-hei) to your local machine, you can render these lecture notes by running the following command in the terminal:

 ```{python}
 #| output: false